James Outman Player Props: Dodgers vs. Rangers

 James Outman At The Plate

-- He has hit a home run in 10.1% of his games this season, and 3.7% of his plate appearances.
+- He has homered in 10.0% of his games this season, and 3.6% of his plate appearances.

-- Outman has driven in a run in 22 games this season (24.7%), including nine games with more than one RBI (10.1%).
-He has also driven in three or more of his team's runs in five contests.
+- Outman has driven home a run in 23 games this season (25.6%), including more than one RBI in 10.0% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.